Local Emergency Planning Committee

 Cabarrus County utilizes E-Plan:

-• for Tier II reporting
+• For Tier II reporting

-• to register a Tier II facility
+• To register a Tier II facility

 You can enter your Tier II reporting online.
 You do not need to provide a hard copy of your Tier II filing to the Local Emergency Planning Committee.